rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 However, the action command can be used in the procedure to manipulate flags, vars, macros, etc..
 <br>
 <br>
-**CAUTION: There is little validation of the name of the custom procedure.
-Care should be taken to avoid any standard TCL procedure names as inadvertently using an existing procedure name may result in abnormal behavior!**
+<b>CAUTION: There is little validation of the name of the custom procedure.
+Care should be taken to avoid any standard TCL procedure names as inadvertently using an existing procedure name may result in abnormal behavior!</b>
 <br>
 <br>
-The procedure must be defined in another enabled plug-in, and must be made public via the ```hvPublic``` command.
+The procedure must be defined in another enabled plug-in, and must be made public via the <pre>hvPublic</pre> command.
 A plug-in can contain several different procedures that are called by different messages.
 <br>
 <br>